shsagir/play-area-sync/docs/_WIP/object-storage.md

 ## Problem

-Back in the days you have had persistent storage with your local file system on the server.
-Upload an image to the server and just serve it from there.
-This is not possible with fortrabbit [New Apps](/new-apps) and any other modern 12-factor-app environments.
-Those (only) have [ephemeral storage](/new-apps#toc-asset-storage), which means that all changes to the file system, will be wiped on each deploy (git push).
+Back in the days you had persistent storage with your local file system on the server.
+So you could upload an image to the server and just serve it from there.
+This is not possible with fortrabbit [New Apps](/new-apps) or any other modern 12-factor-app environment.
+Those have an [ephemeral file system](/new-apps#toc-asset-storage), which means that all changes to the file system, will be wiped on each deploy – on each `git push`.
 So you need a place to store stuff you'd like to keep.
-You also want to …
+And apart from that you might also want to …

-* separate content and code.
+* separate content and code to make your App resilient
-* keep your Git clean and lean.
+* keep your Git clean and lean to keep deployments fast
-* separate the HTTP and PHP requests to increase performance.
+* separate HTTP and PHP requests to increase performance

 ## Solution